 Several officers do not observe the arrestee during this observation time.
 Instead, they prepare the paperwork and conduct the test.
 If your attorney proves that the arresting officer did not correctly observe you, it will cast doubt not only on the test results of your breath test but also the entire investigation.

-Find a Felony DUI Defense Attorney Near Me
+Find an Orange County Felony DUI Defense Attorney Near Me